 Whether we like it or not, we all have biases.
 These can influence our judgement, often without our knowledge.
 When the scientific evaluation of an application is influenced by unconscious biases based, for example, on the applicant’s gender, ethno-cultural origins or disability, the evaluation is no longer based on excellence.

 To mitigate the influence of unconscious bias in the scientific assessment process, individuals taking part in the Fonds de recherche du Québec’s peer review process will henceforth be encouraged to take a short online training course.
-In the interest of avoiding duplication for the scientific community, we have chosen to use the Unconscious bias training module developed by the federal funding agencies and available on the Canada Research Chairs website.
+In the interest of avoiding duplication for the scientific community, we have chosen to use the Bias in Peer Review training module developed by the federal funding agencies.

 While this training course is not mandatory, we hope that a critical mass of reviewers will choose to take it to help enhance the fairness of the assessment process.
 Please note that all Fonds staff responsible for evaluation committees will be required to complete the online training module as well as additional training.